redlibrarian/redlibrarian.github.io/_posts/2018-04-07-the-value-of-degrees.markdown

 cause the price to go up), then we want to underpay PhDs, rather than overpay library technicians.

+In this view, of course education is not about educating citizens, education is not *even* the commodity universities are selling.
+What is being sold is the "graduated worker" or the "worker-with-degrees.
+Library labour can then be understood as itself a value-input into the exchange-value of this commodity.

 What I find interesting in all these discussions in the library world is that we substitute "is" language for "ought" language.
 The theme of this year's ALC conference is a good example: "We stand up: we inspire hope,